 Regenerative medicine involves innovative medical therapies that enable the body to repair, replace, restore and regenerate damaged or diseased cells, tissues and organs.
 It encompasses a variety of research areas including cell therapy, tissue engineering, biomaterials engineering, growth factors and transplantation science.

 Scientists worldwide are exploring a variety of research activities such as the repair of damaged heart muscle after a heart attack, replacement of skin for burn victims, restoration of movement after spinal cord injury and regeneration of pancreatic tissue to produce insulin for people with diabetes.
-As one of the top solid organ transplant programs in the country, The Nebraska Medical Center has been involved in research focusing on regeneration of the pancreas, intestinal, and liver cells.
+As one of the top solid organ transplant programs in the country, Nebraska Medicine has been involved in research focusing on regeneration of the pancreas, intestinal, and liver cells.